 Note: If you are not PCI DSS Level 1 compliant, you will not be able to do push provisioning directly, as this requires obtaining sensitive card data, such as the PAN.
-In this case, you can use the GPS-MeaWallet Integration service.
+In this case, you can use a GPS Supported Third Party for Push Provisioning.